zdomjus60/mandelbrot_hi_res/README.md

 -   **Left-click:** Zooms in on the cursor's position.
 The new center and zoom level are calculated based on the mouse coordinates, ensuring a precise zoom into the area of interest.
 -   **Right-click:** Zooms out, effectively increasing the visible area of the fractal.
 -   **'C' key:** Randomizes the color offset, allowing for dynamic changes to the banded coloring without affecting the fractal's geometry.
+-   **'D' key:** Toggles between the psychedelic banded coloring and a new totally random, non-graduated palette.
+Each time 'D' is pressed while in random palette mode, a new set of random colors is generated.

 Zoom transitions are smoothly animated using a `smoothstep` easing function.
 This provides a more visually pleasing experience by gradually interpolating between the starting and target zoom/center coordinates over a short duration.